-This research-creation project is the work of Matt Soar, Associate Professor of Communication Studies at Concordia University in Montreal, in collaboration with sound artist Jackie Gallant.
-It explores the meanings of commercial film ‘leaders’: the hidden footage at the beginnings and ends of film reels, littered with all kinds of esoteric markings: logos, lab notes, handwriting and type, color tests, projection cues – often taking up just a few frames.
+This research-creation project is the work of Matt Soar, Professor of Communication Studies at Concordia University in Montreal, in occasional collaboration with sound artist Jackie Gallant.
+It explores the meanings of commercial film ‘leaders’: the hidden footage at the beginnings and ends of film reels, littered with all kinds of esoteric markings: logos, lab notes, handwriting and type, color tests, projection cues – often taking up just a few frames each.
 Leaders are ‘lost’ in at least three ways: their routine invisibility from the audience; their general absence from accepted preservation and archiving protocols; and, their impending technical obsolescence.
 Working with a sound artist and a variety of tools – a lightbox and a macro lens, a DSLR video camera attached to a high-powered microscope, interactive narrative software, stained glass, direct animation – Lost Leaders is an extended poetic engagement with the metadata of film; the graphical detritus of processing, printing, distribution, and projection.

 In 2011 I was lucky enough to attend the Film Farm, a one-week residential filmmaking workshop run by the inimitable Phil Hoffman.
 Held at a farm in rural Ontario, the annual workshop emphasizes process and experimentation, using Bolex cameras, high-contrast b/w film stock, hand processing, and Steenbeck editing.
 One of my own experiments involved hand-weaving strips of found footage into other pieces of found footage to create unexpected juxtapositions.
 Some of this material was leader – the sections of film at the beginning and end of a reel, conventionally invisible to cinema audiences, and full of curious markings relating to the film stock and processing, projection requirements, handwritten notes, countdowns, and so on.
 The resulting film (Lost Leaders #1), with a soundtrack added later by artist and collaborator Jackie Gallant, can be seen here.